Am I physically supposed to report to work?

 Please visit our Frequently Asked Questions concerning the Laptop Support Center during closures as a result of the Covid-19 CoronaVirus Health Crisis.

+Some cable and internet providers have special offers and discounts available.
+Contact your internet service provider for information.
 For those without consistent Wi-Fi access, Altice has made their Wi-Fi hotspots free to the public and you can access them via these instructions.